Pay Money to My Pain

 Pay Money to My Pain (stylized as Pay money To my Pain and abbreviated as P.T.P.) was a Japanese rock band.
-All of the band's lyrics are in English.
+All of the band's lyrics are written in English.

 History

+Formation and early years (2005–2007)

+PTP was formed by bassist T$uyo$hi and guitarist Pablo after the two built up a friendship through their respective bands Drug Store Cowboy and Giraffe; deciding to start a project together, the two looked for a singer, discovering K from the then up-and-coming nu metal band Gun Dog.
+T$uyo$hi, knowing that K was committed to Gun Dog — who was about to release their debut album Humanity — sought out his acquaintance; when offered a chance to perform with Drug Store Cowboy, he invited K to sing for the one-off gig, who invited his childhood friend Jin as second guitarist.
+Inspired by the chemistry of the group, K quit Gun Dog to focus on the new project.
+Finally, Pablo recruited former classmate Zax as drummer.

-Early in life, Kei started writing lyrics as a way to cope with his depression and dark feelings.
-In 2005, after the disbandment of vocalist K's previous band, Gun Dog, he recruited four members and formed Pay money To my Pain.
-Kei said that his lyrics expressed his deepest pain and when fans bought the CDs, they were literally buying into his pain.
+K stated that his lyrics expressed his deepest pain and when fans bought the CDs, they were literally buying into his pain.
 Hence, Pay money To my Pain.

-They began to produce songs by themselves before getting noticed by the record label VAP.
+They began to produce songs independently before signing with the record label VAP.
 From there, they released their first major single, "Drop of Ink", on December 6, 2006.